Information on NAPLAN and Ramadan

-After consultation with the Muslim community and the Islamic Schools Association of Australia, the following information and guidance are provided for schools, parents and carers in offering support to students observing special days in the Islamic calendar while undertaking NAPLAN.
+After consultation with the Muslim community and the Islamic Schools Association of Australia, we provide the following information and guidance for schools, parents and carers in offering support to students observing special days in the Islamic calendar while undertaking NAPLAN.

 Information about Ramadan

-During Ramadan, many families and students may be fasting as well as rising before dawn, and may be more tired than usual.
-Not all Muslim students fast during Ramadan, though their families may still be observing Ramadan, resulting in changes to regular household routines and disruptions to normal sleep cycles.
+During Ramadan, many families, including students, may be fasting as well as rising before dawn, and may be more tired than usual.
+Not all Muslim students fast during Ramadan, though their families may still be observing it, resulting in changes to regular household routines and disruptions to normal sleep cycles.

 During Ramadan, Muslim students who are fasting abstain from all food and drink during daylight hours, breaking fast at sunset and then rising early in the morning to consume food and drink prior to the commencement of the day.